Finnair WiFi - What Is It Suitable for?

 There is also something to improve.
 On our flight to Madeira, it took almost 1 hour before the internet was working.
 There were also a few areas with internet interruptions.
 A good thing was that the areas were shown before the purchase decision.
-On our flight to Paris, the internet was usable right away and there were no interruptions.
+On our flight to Paris, the internet was usable right away with no interruptions.

-We paid 6,95 euros for the internet connections that we were able to use a few hours.
-The WiFi network and internet connection were working really well and there were no congestion.
-We think that is price is really affordable for a well-working aeroplane´s internet connection.
+We have paid 6,95 euros for the internet connections that we have been able to use for a few hours on every flight.
+The WiFi networks and the internet connections have been working well and there has been no congestion.
+We think that the price is affordable for a well-working aeroplane´s internet connection.
 We are really happy with the service quality.

-Norwegian offer a basic internet free of charge, but based from our flight experiences, the internet connection has been quite unstable.
-The high amount of users may be the reason.
-Almost everyone wants to use a free internet while aboard WiFi-enabled Norwegian aircraft.
-Finnair has made a good decision to keep its WiFi chargeable.
-Now with a small fee, you can get well-working internet connectivity may it be for entertainment or to do some of your office tasks.
+Norwegian offers basic internet free of charge, but based on our own flight experiences, the internet connection has been quite unstable.
+The high amount of users may have been the reason.
+Almost everyone wants to use Norwegian´s free internet.
+Finnair has made a good decision to keep its WiFi and internet service chargeable.
+Now with a small fee, you get well-working internet connectivity to enjoy entertainment or to do some of your office tasks.

 Have you tried Finnair's onboard WiFi?
 Comment below!